Whistler mountain / Photo Credit: Toshi Kawano

 Hit the slopes in Whistler

 Whistler is home to Blackcomb, a vast ski field that covers a whopping 8100 acres of ground.
 With 200 runs, it’s nigh impossible to conquer every slope, let alone bore of them.
-Because of the sheer scope, it’s best to invest in a 3 day pass at the very least to find your bearings.
+Because of the sheer scope, it’s best to invest in a 3-day pass at the very least to find your bearings.
 There are free tour guides who meet at 11.30 am each day.
 It’s worth taking advantage of these tours to experience the less populated trails and get insider tips on Whistler.
 Experienced backcountry skiers can take a course detailing the ins and outs of the terrain as well as teaching how to rescue a person trapped in an avalanche.
 For those who like nothing more than to start the day with a fresh breakfast, followed by some fresh pow, the fresh tracks pass will give you access to the slopes before anyone else, after you’ve wolfed down the breakfast buffet that is.
 The cost for this is $20 and it’s worth getting there early.
 If you want to try something a little different, you could brush up on the Jamaican accent you picked up from Cool Runnings and hit the bobsled track.
-The track is one of the remnants of the 2012 Winter Olympics and sleds reach around 125 MPH.
+The track is one of the remnants of the 2012 Winter Olympics and sledges reach around 125 MPH.
 If you’re feeling exceedingly brave (read: cocky) you could even try the skeleton.
-When your muscles can’t take no ‘mo, head to the patio and join your fellow riders for some après ski.
+When your muscles can’t take any ‘mo, head to the patio and join your fellow riders for some après ski.

 Photo via All Chalets